Teo-KJ/Simulate-Virus-Attack-in-Body/README.md

 # Simulation-Modelling-and-Analysis-Project
-Project for 40.015 Simulation Modelling and Analysis
+Code repository for SUTD ESD 40.015 Simulation Modelling and Analysis Group Project.

+By Hazwan, Lulu, Kai Jie

+## About the Project

 ## Guide
 Q: How to separate the JavaScript files for modularity?